Summary

 As one Redditor in r/devops put it:

-Meanwhile, adoption numbers reinforce the momentum and caution around AI in development.
-According to Stack Overflow’s 2025 survey, 84% of developers now use or plan to use AI tools, but 46% still don’t trust its accuracy, IT Pro.
-This highlights the need for tools like StackGen, which marry AI assistance with predictable outcomes and human oversight.
+According to Stack Overflow's 2025 survey, 84% of developers use or plan to use AI tools.
+Yet, as IT Pro notes, 46% still don't trust AI accuracy.
+This gap underlines the need for tools like StackGen that combine AI assistance with predictable outcomes and human oversight.